-I started my day today with a thought saturated in equal parts terror and relief.
+I started out my day today with thoughts equal parts terror and relief.
 And I’ll tell you why.
 Come, journey back with me to the predawn hours of the day. 😉

 It would have been a happy and peaceful moment to drift back into dreamland, but instead I lay there struggling to fall asleep.
 I felt really nervous about a situation I’d be faced with later in the day.
 A talk I’d have to have with someone.
 It was about something that could be really good and exciting for me, yet the excitement was getting overshadowed by my anxiety over broaching the subject with this person.

-I’m laying there with my mind reeling, when I suddenly hear this dull, light thunk on my bed.
+I’m laying there with my mind reeling, when I suddenly hear this dull, light thunk on my blankets.
 I pause.
 What was that?
-I definitely heard a thunk.
-It sounded like something landing on the bed.
-But Nalu was supposedly laying at my feet already.
+It sounded like something landing on the bed… Near my pillow.
+But Nalu was laying down at my feet.
 Had he moved?
 I didn’t think he’d make a noise like that.
+I definitely heard a thunk.

-I lifted my head slightly, wondering if it was worth investigating.
+I lifted my head slightly, wondering if the sound was worth investigating.

 Vaguely in my mind came a thought almost too alarming to allow to fully form.
-Could it be a cent—?
+Could it be a—?
 Oh no no no no—!

-I reached over to the bedside stand and grabbed the light sitting there.
-It’s this funny little blue stick I got at my office job, some promotional company had sent it in hoping we might buy a set.
-It has a two-setting feature, a flashing light and a regular light.
-It also has two magnets on it which my coworker and I could only assume was for attaching the stick on the back of a bike, or maybe a car.
+I reached over to the bedside table and grabbed the handheld light sitting there.
+It’s this odd little blue stick I got at my office job, that some promotional products company had sent to us hoping we might buy them.
+It has a two-setting feature, a regular light and a flashing light.
+It also has two magnets on it, which my coworker and I could only assume was for attaching the stick on the back of a bike, or maybe a car.
 (When else would you need to attach a light to a metal surface where you didn’t have any other lighting option?
 The fridge?
 A pole?)

-Barely a foot away, level with my shoulder, right there near my pillow on top the blankets… is a giant island centipede.
+Barely a foot away, and level with my shoulder, right there near my pillow on top the blankets: A giant, biting, poisonous, island centipede.

 Without hesitation I sprung into action, using one end of the light stick to flick the centipede off the bed.
 Whoa, that was clo—OH MY GOD S*** IT’S STILL THERE!
-OMG!!!
+OMFG!!!

 In my panic I accidentally pressed the power button, turning off the light.
-I clicked it again and the flashing beam illuminated the horror movie moment like a rave gone wrong.
+I clicked it again and the flashing beam lit up my horror movie moment like a rave gone wrong.

-The centipede had only been brushed partly away, toward the edge of the bed.
-It was half obscured in the fold of the blankets, but crawling toward me.
-I fixed the light, and then flicked it at the centipede again; once, twice—I considered how pissed it was probably getting, being smacked repeatedly by a blue stick—I tried to keep my eyes on which end of its flailing body was the head—and then I saw it finally, mercifully, fling off the bed, landing with another thunk onto the wood beam against the wall, and quickly disappearing into the crack between beam and wall which, I hoped and prayed, lead it outside.
+The centipede had only been brushed slightly away, toward the edge of the bed.
+It was half obscured in the folds of the blankets, and quickly beginning to crawl back toward me.
+I fixed the light setting, and then flicked the stick at the centipede again; once, twice—I considered how pissed it was probably getting, being smacked repeatedly by my stupid blue stick—I tried to keep my eyes on which end of its flailing body was the head—and then I saw it finally, mercifully, fling off the bed, landing with another thunk onto the wood beam against the wall, where it quickly disappeared into the crack between beam and wall which, I hoped and prayed, lead it outside.

 Whew!!
 Ok.
 It’s gone?
 For sure?
 Yikes.
 Freaking yikes.
 That was close.

-It is quite chilling to think how close I was to getting a rude awakening by the wrath of an island centipede’s fierce back pincers.
+It is disturbing to think how close I was to getting a rude awakening by the wrath of an island centipede’s fierce mandibles.
 (Dear god what if it had landed on my face?!?!)